 How do they know your IP address, you may ask?
 Well, it is added to every request you’re sending them.
 This is how they’ll know where to send the response.
 It like a return address on a piece of mail.

 So basically, what you need to spoof your location is to change the return IP address the other end sees while still being able to receive the response.
-It may sound easy but it’s no small feat.
+It may sound easy (and it is for end-users thanks to VPNs and to a lesser extent, proxies) but it’s no small feat of technological wizardry.

 Several systems and devices can help you accomplish that.
 One that used to be popular but has recently fallen out of favour called a web proxy.
 The way it works is that any request is sent to a proxy server which in turn sends it for you to the destination.
 When the proxy server receives the response, it sends it back to you.